samuelkcc/octopus-foxess-smart-charging/README.md

 ## 🚀 Detailed Setup Guide

-### 1. Download & Run the Local File
+### 1. Launch the Web App
-Because this application runs entirely client-side for absolute privacy:
+Because this application runs entirely client-side for absolute privacy, there is no software to install.
-1. Click on `index.html` in this repository.
+1. Simply navigate to the live dashboard here: **[Launch Octopus & FoxESS Smart Charging Detector](https://samuelkcc.github.io/octopus-foxess-smart-charging/)**
-2. Click the **Download raw file** button in the top right of the file view to save it locally.
+2. *(Optional)* If you prefer to run it offline, you can download `index.html` from this repository and run it locally in your browser.

-3. Simply double-click the file to open the dashboard interface natively inside any modern web browser.
+💡 **Always-On Dashboard Use Case:** A popular setup is to open the live app (or the local HTML file) on a dedicated device, such as an Android tablet, when you plug your EV charger in. **Be sure to turn off your device's screen timeout/lock** so the browser remains active and can continuously monitor and sync the charging slots.

 ### 2. Deploy Your Google Apps Script Proxy (Required)
 FoxESS cloud servers enforce strict browser security protocols (CORS restrictions) which explicitly block standalone web pages from sending direct network requests.

 To easily bypass this without configuring an expensive server, we use a short, private Google Apps Script relay.

-1. Launch the downloaded app file in your browser.
+1. Launch the [live web app](https://samuelkcc.github.io/octopus-foxess-smart-charging/) in your browser.
 2. Click the red **"View Setup Instructions"** button inside the setup guide panel.
 3. Follow the steps displayed to copy your private routing script and deploy it as a web app.
 4. Paste your generated Google Web App URL into the app login screen along with your cloud credentials.